 A wrongful death occurs whenever someone is killed as a result of another party’s wrongful act, negligence, default, or breach of contract.
 In Florida, the surviving family members of a wrongful death victim are entitled to compensation for their losses.
 But a wrongful death case won’t be resolved overnight.

 How are wrongful death cases resolved?
 How long will it take for your family to recover compensation?
-Can a Tampa wrongful death attorney speed up the process?
+Can a Tampa personal injury attorney speed up the process?
 Keep reading to learn the answers to these questions and more.

 How Are Wrongful Death Cases Resolved?

 A wrongful death case can either be resolved with a settlement or court verdict.
 Most wrongful death cases are settled outside of the courtroom through private negotiations between attorneys from both sides.
 If the two sides can agree on a fair settlement, the case will be resolved without going to court.

 But if an agreement cannot be reached outside of the courtroom, a wrongful death lawsuit must be filed in court.
 The case will go to trial, where a jury will decide whether or not the surviving family members are entitled to compensation from the defendant, and if so, how much.

 How Long Will It Take to Resolve A Wrongful Death Case?

 Every wrongful death case is unique, so the time that it takes to reach a resolution will vary on a case-by-case basis.
 Sometimes, it is possible to reach a settlement in a matter of months, but in other cases, it can take well over a year to resolve a wrongful death case.